pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_message-actions.md

 # Message Actions API for Unreal SDK

-Add or remove actions on published messages to build features like receipts, reactions, or to associate custom metadata to messages.
-Clients can subscribe to a channel to receive message action events.
-They can also fetch past message actions from Message Persistence independently or with original messages.
+Add or remove actions on published messages (reactions/receipts/custom metadata).
+Subscribe to channels to receive message action events.
+Fetch historical message actions from Message Persistence or when fetching messages.

 ##### Reactions
-Message Reactions are a specific use of Message Actions for emoji/social reactions.
-In PubNub Core and Chat SDKs, Message Actions used for emoji reactions are referred to as Message Reactions but use the same API.
+“Message Reactions” are Message Actions used for emoji/social reactions.
+Core/Chat SDKs may refer to the same API as “Message Reactions.”

 You can use PubNub via Blueprints or C++.

-- Blueprints: use the Pubnub Subsystem node.
+- Blueprints: Use the Pubnub Subsystem node.
-- C++: add a dependency to PubnubLibrary.
+- C++: Add a dependency to PubnubLibrary.

 In your IDE, navigate to `Source/_{YourProject}_/_{YourProject}_.Build.cs` and add: